 - HMO plans.
-HMOs also have a provider networks, but you may not have coverage or may pay more if you want to see someone outside the network.
+HMOs also have a provider network, but you may not have coverage or may pay more if you want to see someone outside the network.
 You also generally need a referral from your primary care doctor to see a specialist.

 Private Fee for Service Plan vs Original Medicare and Medigap

-Original Medicare Parts A and B have standard premiums, deductibles, copays and coinsurance.
+Original Medicare Parts A and B have standard premiums, deductibles, copays, and coinsurance.
 Medicare Supplement, or Medigap, insurance is private insurance that works alongside Original Medicare to pay healthcare costs that are not covered by Medicare.
 There are 10 standard Medigap plans to choose from.